tiangolo/dockerswarm.rocks/docs/traefik.md

 This article/guide covers setting up Traefik in a distributed system, including distributed HTTPS certificates.

-This ideas, techniques and tools would also apply to other cluster orchestrators, like Kubernetes or Mesos, to add a main load balancer with HTTPS support, certificate generation, etc. But this article is focused on Docker Swarm mode.
+This ideas, techniques, and tools would also apply to other cluster orchestrators, like Kubernetes or Mesos, to add a main load balancer with HTTPS support, certificate generation, etc. But this article is focused on Docker Swarm mode.

-It's an alternative/continuation to a previous article <a href="https://medium.com/@tiangolo/docker-swarm-mode-and-traefik-for-a-https-cluster-20328dba6232" target="_blank">Docker Swarm Mode and Traefik for an HTTPS cluster</a> that covered Traefik in a Docker Swarm mode cluster, but running on a single node.
+It's an alternative/continuation to a previous article <a href="https://medium.com/@tiangolo/docker-swarm-mode-and-traefik-for-a-https-cluster-20328dba6232" target="_blank">Docker Swarm Mode and Traefik for an HTTPS cluster</a> that covered Traefik in a Docker Swarm mode cluster but running on a single node.

 ## Background